U.S.A.

 Rating:

-A maniac highschool teacher named Richard Fenton (Johnathon Schaech) wants one teenage girl named Donna Keppel (Brittany Snow) all to himself so he kills her family but then gets arrested and sent to a lifetime in prison.
+A maniac highschool teacher Richard Fenton (Johnathon Schaech) wants one teenage girl Donna Keppel (Brittany Snow) all to himself so he kills her family but then gets arrested and sent to a lifetime in prison.

 A few years have passed and she is trying to overcome her nightmares and forgetting about him.
 Plus, there;s a special event for her as she is graduating from highschool going to her prom with her boyfriend Bobby (Scott Porter) and her best friends as well.
-She hopes to be prom queen but a jealous enemy of hers named Crissy Lynn (Brianne Davis) wants that honor so she makes it rough for her.
+She hopes to be prom queen but a jealous enemy of hers Crissy Lynn (Brianne Davis) wants that honor so she makes it rough for her.

 Donna's worst nightmares have come to life as Richard escapes from prison and tracks Donna down at her Prom which is residing at a hotel.